forcedotcom/lwc-dev-server/CONTRIBUTING.md

 ## Updating Talon/Local Dependencies

-Non-public dependencies from nexus such as @talon and lwc-components-lightning are temporarily consumed as tarballs checked into this repo.
+Non-public dependencies from nexus such as @talon are temporarily consumed as tarballs checked into this repo.
 This will be done until those packages are available on public npm.

 Update everything to the 'latest' from nexus: